afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

 |

+.. _Inp_Track:

 Inputs for tracking
 ===================

-This will be an attempt to cluster sections of the input options meaningfully.
+This will be an attempt to cluster sections of the 3dTrackID input options meaningfully.

+.. _Min_Inp_Track:

 Minimal inputs for each mode
 ----------------------------

 Each option is briefly explained the first time it is mentioned; one can assume that, unless explicitly noted, the initial definition still holds.
+A selection of ``-mode {DET|MINIP|PROB}`` is always required, as well.

+The examples are shown for DTI tracking, and the simple option change in each case for performing HARDI tracking is provided immediately after.

 #.
 Deterministic (DET) DTI::